muchimi/JoystickGremlinEx/docs/index.md

 ### Virus False positives

-Unfortunately, some older anti-virus and anti-malware programs may flag GremlinEx (any Python applications like it) incorrectly, known as a false-positive.
-See more on the topic and options in [this section of the documentation](usage.md#-antivirus-false-positives).
-It should be noted that most malware and anti-virus tools do not have this issue at all.
-This issue is due to the use of the packaging setup used in the Python ecosystem, and outside the scope of GremlinEx.
+Unfortunately, some older anti-virus and anti-malware programs may flag GremlinEx (and any Python packaged applications) incorrectly, known as a false-positive.
+See more on the topic and options in [this section of the documentation](usage.md#antivirus-false-positives).
+It should be noted that most malware and anti-virus tools correctly handle the false-positive.

 ## Resources and help